GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling_uncertainty_estimates.md

 ### Stratified-sampling

 We firstly illustrate the calculations for stratified-sampling.
-Here we assume 12 samples per magnitude bin are used, although any sampling effort can be specified using a function.
+Here we assume 12 samples per magnitude bin are used up to magnitude 9.6, although any sampling effort can be specified using a function.

 ```r
 samples_per_Mw_stratified<-function(Mw){ 12*(Mw < 9.65) } # Sample size function used below
 ```

 The exact Monte-Carlo exceedance-rate (using all scenarios), and the variance of Monte-Carlo estimates that use stratified-sampling with the given sampling effort, can be computed like this:

 ```r
 stage_threshold_example = 3 # 3m at the site where event_peak_stage_ref was defined.